kiltum/jirastat/README.md

 But I  need "Created vs {STATUS} Issues Report".

-So here is very simple Go program to do this job
+So here is very simple Go program to do this job.

+_Compiled jirastat in repo - for OS X_

 ## Usage